Heorhiy Sudakov: Shakhtar Donetsk

 Sudakov is a product of the different youth sportive schools, who in 2017 joined the Shakhtar Donetsk Academy in the Ukrainian Premier League in 2020.
 He played in the Ukrainian Premier League Reserves and made his debut for Shakhtar Donetsk in the 2020–21 UEFA Champions League in a winning away match against Real Madrid on 21 October 2020.

 On 13 February 2022, Sudakov and Mykhailo Mudryk extended their contracts with Shakhtar Donetsk until 31 December 2026.
 On 25 October 2023, he scored his first Champions League goal in a 2–1 away defeat against Barcelona.
 On 1 February 2024, Shakhtar announced that Sudakov had extended his contract with the club until 31 December 2028.
 Later that year, on 11 May, he netted a penalty in a 1–0 victory over second-placed Dynamo Kyiv, securing his club's 15th league title in the 2023–24 season.

 Benfica

 On 30 August 2025, Sudakov transferred to Primeira Liga side Benfica, on a loan fee of €6.75 million with an obligation to buy for €20.25 million, plus €5 million in possible add-ons related to the player's performances, with Shakhtar Donetsk also entitled to 25% of the profit of a future sale.
+He made his debut for the club on 12 September, replacing Andreas Schjelderup in the 73rd minute in a home match over Santa Clara in the Primeira Liga, and scored his first goal in the competition on 20 September, contributing to a 3–0 away victory over AVS.